lebao3105/texteditor/README.md

 * Text editor's UI works best on...
 Windows, not Linux!
 I see there are problems that I can't use Pillow on Linux - this will prevent us from seeing the icon in About.
 * Basic things (copy, paste, cut) are not implemented yet.
 * Code in this project may be too complex.
+* Some part of the project is based on dh7qc's [text editor](https://github.com/dh7qc/Python-Text-Editor/).